-- There is no declining balance feature; The entire allowance must be utilized in one visit/transaction. - Athletic or industrial lenses. - Prisms. - Plain sunglasses. - Three pairs of eyeglasses in lieu of bifocals. - Replacement of lost or damaged lenses or frames. - Any expenses which are covered by worker's compensation, Medicare or any other government program. - Any expenses which you are not legally required to pay. - Any item not contained in the coverage description. - Orthoptics or vision training. - Cost associated with securing such materials as lenses and frames. - Medical or surgical treatment of the eyes is provided as part of your medical benefit. - Any eye examination, or any corrective eye wear, required by an employer as a condition of employment.
+- There is no declining balance feature; The entire allowance must be utilized in one visit/transaction. - Athletic or industrial lenses.

+- Prisms. - Plain sunglasses. - Three pairs of eyeglasses in lieu of bifocals. - Replacement of lost or damaged lenses or frames. - Any expenses which are covered by worker's compensation, Medicare or any other government program. - Any expenses which you are not legally required to pay. - Any item not contained in the coverage description. - Frames and lenses. - Orthoptics or vision training. - Cost associated with securing such materials as lenses and frames. - Medical or surgical treatment of the eyes is provided as part of your medical benefit. - Any eye examination, or any corrective eye wear, required by an employer as a condition of employment. - Contact lenses or exams for the fitting of contact lenses.